gcoayla/Ravn-Challenge-V2-Gonzalo-Coayla/README.md

 # Ravn-Challenge-V2
 Simgle-page application created for the challenge V2 of the Ravn company.

-Autor: Gonzalo Eduardo Coayla Zúñiga
+Author: Gonzalo Eduardo Coayla Zúñiga

 ## Technologies used
 - ReactJs library